mkidushim/c4_TDL/README.md

 # c4_TDL
 I created a To Do List web application along with 3 other people.
-I was the team leader in charge of dividing up the tasks as well as keeping track of issues pull requests and merging on git through the terminal.
+I was the group leader and did all manual merging, handling of pull requests.
+As well as creating and resolving issues to organize the project.
 Below is a list of the features we had to include to complete the challenge.
+I am now remaking the API used for the backend.

 #Live Version: http://52.26.217.22/c4_TDL/